EllaLawrie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 100-print_comb3.c: Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 Write a program that prints all possible different combinations of two digits.

-* Numbers must be separated by ',', followed by a space*' '*
+* Numbers must be separated by ,, followed by a space
 * The two digits must be different
 * 01 and 10 are considered the same combination of the two digits 0 and 1
 * Print only the smallest combination of two digits